huongtxdo/tuska-junction2023/README.md

 Tietoevry challenge
 [#PainMgmt](https://www.junction2023.com/challenges-2023/tietoevry).

+People experiencing chronic pain feel excluded from society, because they don't have access to people going through similar experiences.
+Our application will create groups of similar people with medical professional supervision, provide positive individual reinforcement, and reduce opioid usage.
+In addition, the app allows tracking of pain and medicine dosage daily, so the patient can easily track their progress.

 The app is publicly available at https://tuskaproject-b09f5.web.app

 It is a SPA made with React + Material UI + TypeScript, bundled with Vite and